 If the kiddos already know they want to try Trestle trails, book them an Intro to Trestle Day Pass.
 They will get coaching and gear with this package, not to mention all ages can join in on the fun!
 Hesitant about trying a downhill lesson?
 Read about what a first timer’s experience with a Trestle Coach is like HERE.

-The sunshine on Back Bowl’s patio is calling your name!
-Head on over for some delicious soup and sandwich combos.
-The view of the Fraser River is gorgeous while you refuel and relive your biking adventure.
+The pies at Pizza Pedal’r are calling your name!
+Head on over for a delicious, cheesy slice to fill up before your afternoon adventures.
 Plus when the food runs out, you are in a perfect position to move over to the games we have in the Village.
 Play life size Checkers or Jenga, enjoy our musical instruments, and don’t forget to stop for another family photo op with the Coca-Cola Bear!

 Taking a walk through the Village and along the River right at the Resort!
 Do some shopping at stores like Columbia or Burton.
 Or, stop in City Pop or Treeline Treats to get some snacks for the movie later on!